 STEVIA & XYLITOL

 Stevia and Xylitol are not fermentable by the yeast.
 They are not recommend to use in Kombucha brewing.
 The only batches I made with stevia ended up with mold.
 If you have had a different experience with stevia, I’d love to hear about it!

 So What Do We Use?

-I use organic, evaporated cane sugar crystals.
+At Kombucha Kamp, we use organic, evaporated cane sugar crystals for brewing Kombucha and cultivating our bacteria farm.
 Again, the sugar is NOT FOR YOU!!
 You might think that you are helping yourself by not adding all of the sugar the recipe calls for, in fact you are starving your culture.

 There are lots of other types of sweeteners not listed here that can be used in brewing Kombucha – brown rice syrup, glucose, sorbital, dextrose etc. If you have experience in brewing with any of these types of sugar, I’d love to hear more about it!